andrewp-dot/demography-predictor/progress.report.md

 1. Statistical model implementation (Grey model)
 2. Experiments:
     - None
-3. Different model for experiment fix. -> think about it, how you can do it better
+3. New type of local model: Ensembled local model (like the forest of neural networks? averaging ARIMA and LSTM?...)

 ## TODO:
-1. Model comparation script:
-    - Better model evaluation saving...
-(Maybe saved model short description?
-Loss graph, evaluation -> ovearll metrics, by state metrics..) -> model evaluation comparison

-2. Experiments
+1. Experiments
     - Different Neural network architectures (not a just a pure LSTM)
     - (BONUS) LSTM and NN as a global model instead of local
     - (fix) features for experiments -> use all or mostly the same experiments
     - Try Forest of LSTMs (each LSTM for each feature? combined with ARIMA (by better feature performance?))

-3. Try predict population total using the population growth
+2. Try predict population total using the population growth
-4. Rework experiments:
+3. Rework experiments:
     - More comparision experiments

-5. Single feature predicting model (rnn + ARIMA + GM).
+4. Single feature predicting model (rnn + ARIMA + GM).
 2 Types of models:
     - ML based model (multifeature prediction)
         - keep context predictions?